Orbis25/FastShop/README.md

 # FastShop
-This project is a online shopping car , develop in .netcore 2.2
+This project is a online shopping car , develop in .NETCore

 This project contains the following: